jneug/typst-finite/docs/manual.typ

   abstract: [
     FINITE is a Typst package to draw transition diagrams for finite automata (finite state machines) with the power of CETZ.

-    The package provides new elements for manually drawing states and transitions on any CETZ canvas, but also comes with commands to quickly create automata from a transition table.
+    The package provides commands to quickly draw automata from a transition table but also lets you manually create and customize transition diagrams on any CETZ canvas.
   ],

   examples-scope: (